7 Tips for First-Timers That Will Help You Explore New York City

 1) Know before you go

 Once you’ve booked days off work and have booked your flights to New York City, you need to know where you’ll be staying.
 For first-timers, I would recommend booking accommodations in Manhattan.
 It tends to be the more expensive option, but you’ll be closer to all the attractions and to a number of transit options.
-For returning visitors, I’d recommed either Brooklyn and Queens, as they are cheaper alternatives and provide a more unique New York City experience.
-But if you choose Brooklyn or Queens, be sure you’re staying closer to a subway line, as busses are often unreliable.
+For returning visitors, I’d recommend either Brooklyn and Queens, as they are cheaper alternatives and provide a more unique New York City experience.
+But if you choose Brooklyn or Queens, book accommodations closer to a subway line, as busses are often unreliable.

 Next you’ll need to plan your days to maximize your time exploring.
 When I was a first-timer in NYC, I made the mistake of leaving planing to the night before.
 This often led to me packing too many activities in one day and then having to rush to whatever show or reservation I made that night.
 So to maximize exploring time, I recommend having a start and end point each day and fill in the gaps with stops in between those two points.
 Once I figured this out, it made planning days much easier.
 For example, Grand Central Station, New York Public Library, the Empire State Building and the Flatiron Building are all within travel distance of one another.
 Here is the best way to hit all of those stops without needing to double back on the subway line.